YupItsZac/jQuery.exLink/README.md

 ```

 3).
-If you are loading content via AJAX or will be adding any content after exLink has been initialized, you'll need to reinitialize the plugin.
+DEPRECATED 2.3.0: If you are loading content via AJAX or will be adding any content after exLink has been initialized, you'll need to reinitialize the plugin.
 If you specify the string 're' as your options, then the options will not be affected and all external links/documents will be redetected to account for your new additions.

 ```javascript